33 Things to Do in Tijuana, Mexico + Local Info

-Wondering about the interesting things to do in Tijuana, Mexico?
-There are plenty!
+Are you looking to find the most interesting things to do in Tijuana, Mexico?
+Well, the good news is that there are plenty!

-Tijuana is a bustling border city with over 1.8 million people who call it home.
-It’s located in the Mexican state of Baja California, but only 20 miles from San Diego, USA, and about 90,000 people cross the border every day!
+Tijuana is a bustling city with over 1.8 million people calling it home.
+It’s located in the Mexican state of Baja California, only 20 miles from San Diego, California, USA, and about 90,000 people cross the border daily!

 It’s one of the busiest border crossings in the world!

 Because Tijuana is such a busy city, there are many things to see and do!
-You may be wondering if Tijuana is safe to visit, as the city has a bit of a bad reputation.
+You may be wondering if Tijuana is safe to visit, as the city has taken on a bit of a bad reputation in recent years.

-I will cover whether Tijuana is safe to visit (spoiler: it is!) and all the awesome things to do while you’re there.
+I will cover whether or not Tijuana is safe to visit (spoiler: it is!) and all the awesome things to do while you’re there.

 Fun Things to Do in Tijuana